Gooldjak/Zyntra-Custom-Themes/README.md

 <br>
 > [!WARNING]
 > **Zyntra is not public yet!**<br>
-> Styles will be added to this repository only after Zyntra is released!
+> Themes will be added to this repository only after Zyntra is released!

 # Themes